joshua-mo-143/chamber/README.md

 - A web server that has can be unlocked and locked as required
 - A command-line interface that serves as the current primary way to interact with a Chamber server
 - The core (which holds methods for storing data, encryption and decryption, and other misc things)

+## How secure is Chamber?
+Chamber currently uses the `ring` crate, which is under the Rustls stack.
+A security audit was done in 2020, which you can find more about [here](https://github.com/rustls/rustls/blob/main/audit/TLS-01-report.pdf).
+Only four minor findings were found and were either security recommendations or noteworthy (but **not exploitable!**) issues.

+Secrets are currently encrypted through AES-256-GCM.
+This provides *reasonably* good security where personal projects are concerned or where Chamber may be used for small scale production projects.
+We also utilise a nonce sequence based on an incrementing u64 starting from the number 1, which should be reasonably good enough for most cases.
+However, no form of signing is currently implemented.
+This is due to be resolved before v0.3.0 release.

+Efforts have been made to ensure that the nonce wrapper and all related structs do not implement Clone to make sure that data is not duplicated unnecessarily. `zeroize` will also be used to ensure that the freed memory clears itself.